nvsraviteja/Teamwork/Documentation/Dns/README.md

 **Q.What is dns?** <br />
-*  It is a Domain Name Service which is used to map from website name to website ip address
+*  Domain name service  is used to map from domain name to it's ip address.

 **Q.What is the port no of dns ?** <br />
 *  port 53

 **Q.What is a dns resolver?** <br />
-*  It is used to track down the ip address from given host name.
+*  It is used to track down the ip address from given domain name.

 **Q.What is Domain Name Registrar?**<br />
 *  It is a company in which we can purchase and register domain names